 The Emerald River is the major river of southern Ethara and flows through the capital city of Bazile.
 It flows along the eastern foothills of the Thunder Peaks, is navigable up to Silvervale by small craft and empties out into the Great Western Ocean

 The Ethereal river flows through both the free city of Vogue and Zesrun, the capital city of Corvenia.
 The nobility of Vogue insist on magically coloring the ethereal river so that it is a radiant blue as it flows through their city.
 This enchanted coloring stays with the water for a full day.
 Therefore, this river boasts a brilliant blue color for most of the journey from Vogue to Zesrun.
 Much of the vegetation is also brightly colored along its banks.
-In the city of Vogue, many commoners and starving artists fish this river from Vogue's many bridges.

 The Everclear is a wide and swollen river which is fed by many tributaries and collectively drains the entire grasslands of Talis.
 It is an excellent source of food and water.
 It is a deep river and would be open to all manner of craft.
 However, the phellysian aversion to water travel greatly reduces the amount of traffic found here.